 Insect Bite Allergy Treatment Questions and Answers

 The Allergy & Asthma Center offers safe and effective insect bite allergy treatment in Atlanta, GA.
 If you have been bitten and require immediate medical attention visit one of our clinics today.
-For more information, please call us or book an appointment online.
+For more information, please contact us or book an appointment online.
 We serve patients from Lawrenceville GA, Atlanta GA, Conyers GA, Suwanee GA, Duluth GA, Grayson GA, Decatur GA, Brookhaven GA, Lithonia GA and Covington GA.